Sidney Crosby lukewarm toward continued use of shootouts to decide games

 But Olympics aside, it sounds as if Crosby is cooling on the shootout as a means of deciding NHL regular-season games.
 Asked what he thought of that utilization of it, Crosby paused.

 "Um, it's OK," he said.
-"I like the three-on-three (overtime); I think gives it a better chance to be decided kind of in a regular format.
+"I like the three-on-three (overtime).
+I think gives it a better chance to be decided kind of in a regular format.
 But with the schedule and back-to-back games, you can't go out there and play all through the night so you've got to decide it somehow.

 "But it's probably not the same (in terms of enthusiasm) that it was as far as the shootout is concerned as it was early on when it was new (in 2005 for the NHL)."